 Who Should Get This

-Mittens are a great choice for boarders who need to keep warm.
-The items are made to keep your fingers nice and toasty even on the coldest days, which makes them perfect for those who run cold or who constantly have cold hands when they ride.
+Mittens are the choice for boarders who need to keep warm.
+The items are made to keep your fingers nice and toasty even on the coldest days, making them perfect for those who run cold or constantly have cold hands when they ride.

 In addition, the mittens in this guide work well for boarders who simply want an alternative to traditional gloves.
 There is nothing wrong with using gloves, but they do tend to run a bit colder than mittens.
 Some people may prefer the solid look of mittens as well.